mbawebde/Nkitahodi-app/README.md

-Nkitahodi
+# Nkitahodi Project

 A documentary network of collaboration among Ghanaian language-technology organisations, 2021–2026.

-A case of analyzing how knowledge and technology partnerships are documented and connected.
+A case of analyzing how **knowledge and technology partnerships** are documented and connected.